How to Repair Stained Leather in 3 Easy Steps – Colorbond Paint

 How to Repair Stained Leather in 3 Easy Steps

-Many things can stain car and truck leather seats.
+Many things can cause the need to repair stained leather seats.
 Dirt, oil, ink, and fruit juice are common culprits.
 While some stains can be removed with a good leather cleaner, others may be permanent.
 Leaving you wondering how to repair stained leather.
-Painting the seats with ColorBond LVP Refinisher may just be the answer.
+Coating the seats with ColorBond LVP OE may just be the answer.

 First Try Cleaning the Leather